thephpleague/period/api/modifying.md

 // $newPeriod->getEnd() equals $altPeriod->getEnd();
 ~~~

-### Period::intersect(TimeRange $period)
+### Period::intersect(Period $period)

-An TimeRange overlaps another if it shares some common part of the datetime continuum.
-This method returns the amount of the overlap as a TimeRangeObject object, only if they actually do overlap.
+An Period overlaps another if it shares some common part of the datetime continuum.
+This method returns the amount of the overlap as a Period object, only if they actually do overlap.
 If they do not overlap or abut, then an Exception is thrown.

 <p class="message-info">Before getting the intersection, make sure the <code>Period</code> objects, at least, overlap each other.</p>